What's a CSS selector?

 The CSS selectors we create are a set of directions to an element on the page.
 That means a tooltip or hotspot can become irrelevant and not show if:

 - The element is no longer on the page.

 - The element has not displayed yet on the page

 - There are too many similar elements on the page, so we cannot find the original / unique element.

 Keeping in mind the above constraints, we recommend these tips:

 - Only put annotations on elements that are available for all the users you are targeting.
-For instance, if there is a button that only shows up for paid users, flows that point out that button should be targeted only to paid users.
+For instance, if there is a button that only shows up for paid users, flows that point out that particular button should only be targeted to paid users.

 - Ensure that elements you are attaching hotspots and tooltips to are consistently visible when the page has loaded.

 For a deeper dive into the problem and solutions, read our doc on Faulty CSS Selectors.